-This page has now been arranged into three sections -
+This page has now been arranged into two sections -

 As I re-read The Victor and Hornet comics a pattern is emerging of artists being associated with various strips.
 For example, Sutherland with Alf Tupper (although in this artist's case he enjoyed drawing the Tough of the Track and had an affection for the character), Keith Shone with the Braddock strips, Fernandez with the William Wilson strips, Ted Rawlings with The Red McGregor, and other 15th to 18th century strips, Bert Vandeput who drew The Greenhorn strip below, drawing many of the football and cricket stories for The Victor.
 All of the other artists appear to have avoided being 'typecast' and drew war, adventure and sporting strips.
 Josep Marti being the best example.

-My thanks to Ray Moore, Jeremy Briggs, Steve Holland, Patrick Brown and Jim Croasdale for providing information about various artists.
+My thanks to Colin Noble, Ray Moore, Jeremy Briggs, Steve Holland, Patrick Brown, Jim Croasdale and Antony Harding for providing information about various artists.

 Another unknown artist's work.
 I think this artist also drew The Bombs of the Purple Stripe, The Matchbox Marvels, The Saving of the Citadel and Licence to Steal!